ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

  - server_identity_pubkey REQUIRED.
 The public key of server for whom this message is intended.

-- sender_gateway_owner_id:This is the identity information of the owner or operator of the sender gateway.
+- sender_gateway_owner_id: This is the identity information of the owner or operator of the sender gateway.

-- receiver_gateway_owner_id:This is the identity information of the owner or operator of the recipient gateway.
+- receiver_gateway_owner_id: This is the identity information of the owner or operator of the recipient gateway.